czolish/czolish.github.io/_posts/2017-08-14-what-i-have-learned-from-being-a-receptionist.md

 ## 3. There's a ridiculous amount of spam calls.
 They come from all kinds of different places.
 Most of them are from call centers and you can tell it's a spam call because there's a weird click before someone spouts off their little script.
 There are a lot of debt collectors, whether they're legitimate or not, I don't know.
 White Pages Reverse Phone Lookup has become a very good friend of mine.

+## 4. People think all we do all day is sit here and wait for them, and only them, to come to the office.
+I can't tell you how many times someone has left me a voicemail full of hatred because I wasn't there at 5:30 p.m.
+I also get calls on the weekend from people expecting an immediate response.
+Here's a bit of news for them: I don't give a crap about how quickly you need to see someone.
+I am not coming in on the weekends just to help you, you precious snowflake.
+It's not my fault that you couldn't manage to call during the 45 hours a week that I am here (yes, I'm counting lunch).

+## 5. You can't kick people out because it's a public building.
+Technically, I can't kick people out.
+The building I work in is located down the street from 'Meth Central' and we occasionally get a few scragglers.
+Not too many, but enough to worry.